levinzonr/compose-ui-arch-docs/docs/index.md

 The list of resources associated with Compose UI Architecture

 ### Articles
+- [Jetpack Compose UI Architecture](https://engineering.monstar-lab.com/en/post/2023/07/14/Jetpack-Compose-UI-Architecture/) - Monstarlab Engeneering Blog Article that would be a great introduction into the core concepts and its usage.

 ### Tools

 **Jetpack Compose UI Archicture Templates IDE Plugin**